oyegunmen/JanFlight/docs/content/getting-started.md

 and other compatible drone related components.

+See this [guide](content/hardware-setup.md) to build your flight controller hardware.

 ## 2. Development Environment
-Download the the latest version of the [Arduino IDE](https://www.arduino.cc/en/software/) for your operating system.
+Download the latest version of the [Arduino IDE](https://www.arduino.cc/en/software/) for your operating system.

 Open your Arduino IDE and follow these steps to add STM32 support: